-AAA Authentication, Authorization and Accounting.
+AAA Authentication Authorization and Accounting Authentication, Authorization and Accounting.
 AES Advanced Encryption Standard.
 A block cipher, used to encrypt the media traffic in PacketCable.
 AF Assured Forwarding.
 This is a DiffServ Per Hop Behavior.
 AH Authentication header.
 An IPsec security protocol that provides message integrity for complete IP packets, including the IP header.
 AMA Automated Message Accounting.
 A standard form of call detail records (CDRs) developed and administered by Bellcore (now Telcordia Technologies).
 ASD Application-Specific Data.
 A field in some Kerberos key management messages that carries information specific to the security protocol for which the keys are being negotiated.
 AT Access Tandem.
 ATM Asynchronous Transfer Mode.
 A protocol for the transmission of a variety of digital signals using uniform 53-byte cells.
 BAF Bellcore AMA Format, also known as AMA.
 BCID Billing Correlation ID.
 BPI+ Baseline Privacy Plus Interface Specification.
-The security portion of the DOCSIS 1.1 standard that runs on the MAC layer. СА Certification Authority.
-A trusted organization that accepts certificate applications from entities, authenticates applications, issues certificates and maintains status information about certificates. СА Call Agent.
-The part of the CMS that maintains the communication state, and controls the line side of the communication.
-CBC Cipher Block Chaining mode.
+The security portion of the DOCSIS 1.1 standard that runs on the MAC layer.
+CA Certification Authority.
+A trusted organization that accepts certificate applications from entities, authenticates applications, issues certificates and maintains status information about certificates.
+CA Call Agent.
+The part of the CMS that maintains the communication state, and controls the line side of the communication. СВС Cipher Block Chaining mode.
 An option in block ciphers that combine (XOR) the previous block of ciphertext with the current block of plaintext before encrypting that block of the message.
 CBR Constant Bit Rate.
 CDR Call Detail Record.
 A single CDR is generated at the end of each billable activity.
 A single billable activity may also generate multiple CDRs.
 CIC Circuit Identification Code.
 In ANSI SS7, a two-octet number that uniquely identifies a DSO circuit within the scope of a single SS7 Point Code.
 CID Circuit ID (Pronounced "kid").
 This uniquely identifies an ISUP DS0 circuit on a Media Gateway.
 It is a combination of the circuit's SS7 gateway point code and Circuit Identification Code (CIC).
 The SS7 DPC is associated with the Signaling Gateway that has domain over the circuit in question.
 CIF Common Intermediate Format.
 CIR Committed Information Rate. СМ DOCSIS Cable Modem.
 CMS Cryptographic Message Syntax.
 CMS Call Management Server.
 Controls the audio connections.
 Also called a Call Agent in MGCP/SGCP terminology.
 This is one example of an Application Server.
+CMTS Cable Modem Termination System.
+The device at a cable headend which implements the DOCSIS RFI MAC protocol and connects to CMs over an HFC network.